New Year’s Resolutions – and How to Make Them Stick

 New Year is approaching, so today I want to talk about New Year’s resolutions and how you can set the tone to be more productive in 2019.
 And at the end of the post I’ll also share my resolutions for 2019.
 So stay tuned if you’re curious to find out what they will be!

 I love this time of the year because you can reflect on this outgoing unit of time and make iterations for the new year.
-It’s always been the most important holiday for me and I’ve seen it as an opportunity to start from a clean slate.
+It’s always been the most important holiday for me.
+I see it as an opportunity to start from a clean slate.

 So, let’s get to business and break your preparation for the new year into the following stages:

 Resolutions and planning

 You may know that I love UX and Design thinking.
 So, I’ve decided to experiment with those principles for my reflection!
 I’ve done a journaling exercise where I answered a set of questions related to my 2018.
 Then, I went through the sentences highlighting phrases, sentences and repeating words.